norcams/docs-enduser/docs/intro.rst

    Before using this cloud service, you should familiarize yourself with our `Terms of Service`_.

-The following educational institutions are allegeable for using NREC.
+The following educational institutions are eligible for using NREC.
 The requirement is that you have a Feide account from any of these universities or colleges.
 NREC is free for UiB and UiO.
 This includes both private and shared projects.
 Other institutions follow a pricing scheme according to `Pricing`_.